vsrinivas/fuchsia/development/languages/fidl/tutorial.md

 **Line 1:** The library definition is used to define the namespace or package.
 Fidl interfaces in different modules can have the same name.
 The Java class path is defined separately.

-**Line 2:** The ServiceName provides the C++ namespace as well as the name that can be explicitly used to access the service.
+**Line 2:** The Discoverable attribute provides a name that can be used to discover the service.

 **Line 3:** The name of the interface.